|2 servings||calories per servings 680||protein serving 19 g||carbs per serving 96 g||total fat per serving 33 g|

 • On a baking sheet, toss together carrots and 1 teaspoon olive oil.

-• Roast in oven until tender and lightly browned, 12-15 minutes
+• Roast in oven until carrots are tender and lightly browned, 12-15 minutes.

-• In a bowl, combine radish, green onion, lemon juice, cumin, garlic, sunflower seeds, parsley, remaining Biryani spice blend and 2 teaspoons olive oil.
+• In a bowl, combine radish, sunflower seeds, green onion, garlic, parsley, lemon juice, cumin, remaining biryani spice blend and 2 teaspoons olive oil.

 • Taste and adjust seasoning as desired.